Keto Cream Cheese Waffles with Almond Flour

 This almond flour waffle batter must be prepared in a high-speed blender to cream a smooth low-carb pancake waffle batter with no gritty flavor.

-The blender is not optional, don’t try to make this recipe without, or the waffles won’t be fluffy and gritty.
+The blender is not optional, don’t try to make this recipe without it, or the waffles won’t be fluffy and gritty.
+You won’t get the same texture with whisking the ingredients in a bowl.

 These are the easiest keto waffles with almond flour!
-All you have to do is blend all the ingredients.
-The order doesn’t matter, into a high-speed blender until smooth.
+All you have to do is blend all the ingredients in a high-speed blender until smooth.
+The order doesn’t matter.

 If some almond flour doesn’t blend and sticks to the sides of the blender jug, stop the blender.
 Then, using a silicone spatula, scrape down the almond flour into the center of the jug.